YosysHQ/yosys/README.md

   explicit clock input (``$ff`` cells).
 The same can be achieved by using ``@(posedge <netname>)`` or ``@(negedge <netname>)`` when ``<netname>`` is marked with the ``(* gclk *)`` Verilog attribute.

-- The `gate_cost_equivalent` attribute on a module can be used to specify the estimated cost of a module as an equivalent number of basic gate instances.

 Supported features from SystemVerilog
 =====================================